gestylinaga/theOdinProject-Notes/javascript/projects/etch-a-sketch/README.md

 # Etch-a-Sketch
-a browser version of something between a sketchpad and an etch-a-sketch
+a browser version of something between a sketchpad and an etch-a-sketch - Project for 'Basics' Section

 [see JavaScript file](./script.js)